MesserLab/SLiM-Extras/sublaunching/_README.txt

 basic_python_usage_gen_replicates.py : Python script to perform replicated runs and tabulate a binary metric from their output

-external_running_tutorial : a tutorial on sublaunching via BASH, Python, or R that demonstrates a full workflow for running an included demo SLiM file through a grid of parameters.
+sublaunching_tutorial : a tutorial on sublaunching via BASH, Python, or R that demonstrates a full workflow for running an included demo SLiM file through a grid of parameters.